Guru's Verification engine ensures consistency, confidence, and trust in the knowledge your organization shares. Learn more.

 Marijuana

-It is illegal in the State of New York to possess, use, or traffic in marijuana.
+It is illegal by federal law to possess, use, or traffic in marijuana.
 The legal consequences for the possession or criminal sale of marijuana may include fines and imprisonment.
 The Student Code of Conduct prohibits the possession and/or use of marijuana in any amount on campus and/or at university-sponsored functions.

 Drug Policy as it Relates to Students